 We consider a controlled multi-qubit system $Q$ interacting with a general dephasing environment $E$, because it is more dominant in various platforms.
 In a rotating frame defined by the free evolution of the system and environment, the total Hamiltonian can be expressed as

 Our analysis focuses on the interplay between the system $Q$-only control Hamiltonian $H_{\text{ctrl}}(t)$ and the system-environment interaction $H_{QE}(t)$.
-In $H_{QE}(t)$, the one-hot Pauli $\sigma_z^{[q]}$ denotes $\sigma_z$ acting on qubit $q$, while identity on the remaining qubits $q'\in Q \setminus \{q\}$; such a form arises from the fact that evolution of $Q$ preserves the dephasing. $B_q(t)$ represents environment operator coupling to qubit $q$ in $Q$, whereby its strength ($||B(t)||_2$) implicitly indicating the $QE$ coupling strength (e.g., a coupling constant $g$).
+In $H_{QE}(t)$, the one-hot Pauli $\sigma_z^{[q]}$ denotes $\sigma_z$ acting on qubit $q$, with the identity on the remaining qubits $q'\in Q \setminus \{q\}$; such a form arises from the fact that evolution of $Q$ preserves the dephasing. $B_q(t)$ represents the environmental operator coupling to qubit $q$ in $Q$, whereby its strength ($||B(t)||_2$) implicitly indicating the $QE$ coupling strength (e.g., a coupling constant $g$).
 Note that our setup allows different $B_q(t)$ to act on the same environment subsystem; consequently, tracing out environment degrees of freedom results in effective noisy many-body interactions within $Q$ (e.g., $ZZ$-crosstalk).